copy/v86/docs/windows-9x.md

 # Microsoft Windows 9x guest setup

-This guide leads through the process of creating v86 guest images for Windows 9x branch (Windows 95, 98, ME).
+This guide leads through the process of creating v86 guest images for Windows 9x branch (Windows 95, 98 and ME).

 ## 1. Installing